Peter Jason: Career

 Jason's other work during the 1990s included a fan favorite appearance as Drill Sergeant Arch Dornan in the 1998 video game Fallout 2, a commander on the USS Reuben James in John McTiernan's 1990 adaptation of The Hunt for Red October, and a recurring role as Daniel Wilford in the Wing Commander franchise.
 He also appeared in the 1990 cult film Arachnophobia, the 1995 adaptation of Mortal Kombat, and in one of Meat Loaf's Bat Out of Hell II music videos directed by Michael Bay.

 Jason continued to work steadily through the turn of the century, working across film, television and video games as well as appearing in various commercials.
 He had a small role in the 2003 Gary Ross film Seabiscuit and lent his voice to the animated spoof Hair High, written and directed by Bill Plympton.
 Jason also made two appearances on NCIS as Sergeant Major Robert King.
 In 2007, Jason received a CAMIE Award (Character and Morality in Entertainment Award) for his turn in the 2006 made-for-television Hallmark Channel film The Christmas Card.

 Jason played Orson Welles in a 2014 short film as a tribute to the director; the two had previously worked together on Welles' last project, The Other Side of the Wind, which was eventually completed and released in 2018.
 He also played a director in the Coen brothers' Hail, Caesar! and appeared in Justified, and two roles in Arrested Development.
 In 2020, Jason was nominated for a Best Supporting Actor award at the Christian International Film Festival for his performance in the independent film Heavenly Deposit (2019).
 Additionally, he provided his voice to a number of video games, narrating Darkwatch: Curse of the West and playing Dizzy Wallin in Gears of War 2 and its sequel.

 In 2022, Jason appeared in We Are Gathered Here Today, a movie filmed remotely over video calling services as a result of the COVID-19 pandemic, which it incorporated into its narrative.
-His last credited role before his death in February of 2025 was in A Tale of 2 Fathers, a short film directed by Douglas Spain.
+His last credited role before his death in February 2025 was in A Tale of 2 Fathers, a short film directed by Douglas Spain.

-Personal life and death
+Personal life

+Jason was married twice.
+His first marriage, to Sally Ann van Ameringen, ended in divorce in 1968.
+He re-married to Eileen Rosaly in 1979, and they remained together until his death in 2025.
+He had two children from previous relationships, including singer and playwright Robin Goldwasser.
+Musician John Flansburgh, of the band They Might Be Giants, was his son-in-law.